commerce-docs/pagebuilder-examples/README.md

 Assuming you have Page Builder 1.0.0 already installed and activated, you can install these example modules as you do any other Magento module.

 1. Create a directory named `Example` within the `app/code/` directory.
 2. Copy `PageBuilderQuote`, `PageBuilderGrid`, and `PageBuilderFaq` into the `Example` directory.
-This ensures the module names will resolve because each Module is registered with the `Example_` prefix.
+This ensures the module names will resolve because each module is named with the `Example_` prefix.
 3. Enable the modules using the following command:

    ```bash